CNA student

 Once I pass the skills how long do I have to take the written test?

-To renew your CNA certificate through the Idaho Department of Health & Welfare's website, you'll need to complete a renewal form.
-Your employer must sign this form to verify your work history as a paid CNA or in nursing/nursing-related services, with a minimum of eight hours of employment within the two years preceding the certificate's expiration.
+To renew your CNA certificate through the Idaho Department of Health & Welfare, you must complete a renewal form.
+Your employer must sign this form to verify your work history as a paid CNA or in nursing/nursing-related services, showing a minimum of eight hours of employment within the two years prior to your certificate’s expiration.

-If your employer is unable to sign the form, you can alternatively submit a valid W-2 form or paystub containing your employer's information.
+If your employer is unable to sign the form, you may instead submit a valid W-2 or paystub that includes your employer’s information.

-Should you be unable to provide evidence of eight hours of paid CNA work within the two-year period prior to certification expiration, you'll need to contact the Idaho Department of Health & Welfare to inquire about obtaining an approval to test letter.
+If you cannot provide evidence of at least eight hours of paid CNA work within the two-year period before your certificate expires, you must contact the Idaho Department of Health & Welfare to request an approval-to-test letter.